 Welcome to City Planning’s new Zoning pages.
 We have reorganized to help everyone find what they’re looking for more easily.
 Please share your feedback in this 5-minute survey to help us evaluate and continue this effort.

-The city is divided into three basic zoning districts: Residence (R), Commercial (C) and Manufacturing (M).
-The three basic districts are further divided into a range of lower-, medium- and higher-density residence, commercial and manufacturing districts to accommodate an extraordinary variety of building forms and permitted uses.
+New York City is divided into three basic zoning districts: Residence (R), Commercial (C) and Manufacturing (M).
+The three basic districts are further sub-divided to allow for a wide range of building forms and uses.

 Zoning districts are assigned a letter and number.
 In general, a higher number means a higher density of people is allowed or more intense land uses are permitted.

 In addition, Special Purpose Districts modify or supplement the zoning districts in some neighborhoods to address unique conditions.

 There are also special zoning rules for some areas across the city that have shared features, such as areas along the waterfront or around airports.